Douglas squirrel: Habitat

 Douglas squirrels live in coniferous forest habitats along the Pacific Coast, from the Sierra Nevada (mountains) of California, northwards to the southwestern coast of British Columbia.
 Tamiasciurus douglasii prefer old-growth forests or mature second-growth forests, and some authors regard them as dependent on its presence.
 Mearns's squirrel is a distinctive subspecies of the Douglas squirrel that instead inhabits xeric pine forests in a small portion of Baja California.

-Throughout most their range, Douglas squirrels essentially replace the American Red Squirrel, which inhabits the coniferous forests of the rest of North America, in these areas.
+Throughout most of their range, Douglas squirrels essentially replace the niche of the American red squirrel, which inhabits the coniferous forests of the rest of North America.
 The two species have very minimal overlap in the territory.

 Douglas squirrels are territorial; in winter, each squirrel occupies a territory of about 10 000 square metres, but during the breeding season a mated pair will defend a single territory together.
 Douglas squirrels are active by day, throughout the year, often chattering noisily at intruders.
 On summer nights, they sleep in ball-shaped nests that they make in the trees, but in the winter they use holes in trees as nests.
 Groups of squirrels seen together during the summer are likely to be juveniles from a single litter.

 Diet

 Douglas squirrels mostly eat seeds of coniferous trees such as Douglas fir (Pseudotsuga menziesii), Sitka spruce (Picea sitchensis) and shore pine (Pinus contorta).
 They also eat the fleshy scales of green giant sequoia cones, as well as acorns, berries, mushrooms, the eggs of birds such as yellow warblers, and some fruit including strawberries and plums.
 Douglas squirrels are larder hoarders, storing their food in a single location or 'larder' called a midden.
 As the squirrel peels the scales of cones to get at the seeds, the discarded scales accumulate into piles that can grow to several meters across as the same site is used by generations of squirrels.

-Their predators include American martens, Bobcats, domestic cats, northern goshawks, and owls; although they quickly acclimatize to human presence, humans can be a threat to them, through robbing of their cone caches to find seeds for tree cultivation and through the destruction of old-growth forest.
+Their predators include Pacific martens, bobcats, domestic cats, northern goshawks, and owls; although they quickly acclimatize to human presence, humans can be a threat to them, through robbing of their cone caches to find seeds for tree cultivation and through the destruction of old-growth forest.
 However, the squirrels' numbers appear to be unaffected by commercial thinning of forests.